Key Takeaways

 Coup-contrecoup injuries occur when the brain strikes the inside of the skull on impact, then rebounds to strike the opposite side.
 A frontal collision might cause your brain to impact the front of your skull, then bounce back to hit the rear.
 This produces injuries on both sides of the brain and can cause widespread damage.

-Rotational forces may be the most common mechanism in car accidents.
-When your head whips rapidly—as in rear-end collisions that cause whiplash—the brain rotates within the skull.
-This shearing motion tears delicate nerve fibers (axons) throughout the brain, causing diffuse axonal injury.
-This damage may not be visible on CT or standard MRI but can produce profound and permanent symptoms.
+Rotational forces are one important mechanism in car accidents.
+When your head whips rapidly--as in rear-end collisions that cause whiplash--the brain can rotate within the skull.
+This shearing motion can injure delicate nerve fibers (axons) throughout the brain, producing diffuse axonal injury in serious cases.
+That kind of injury may not be visible on CT or standard MRI but can still produce significant symptoms.

 Secondary injuries develop after the initial trauma.
 Bleeding within or around the brain (hematomas), swelling, and chemical changes triggered by the injury can cause ongoing damage in the hours and days after the accident.
 This is why emergency evaluation is critical—symptoms that seem manageable initially can reflect injuries that will worsen without treatment.

-You don't have to hit your head to suffer a brain injury.
-The rapid acceleration and deceleration of even a moderate-speed crash can cause the brain to move violently within the skull, causing injury without any external contact.
-Many TBI victims are initially unaware they've suffered a brain injury precisely because they don't have visible head wounds.
+You do not always have to hit your head to suffer a brain injury.
+Rapid acceleration and deceleration can cause the brain to move within the skull, producing injury without a visible head wound.
+Many TBI victims are initially unaware they may have suffered a brain injury because they do not have obvious external trauma.

 Recognizing TBI Symptoms